Lemon Bread is a great breakfast bread or a delicious dessert, or whatever you want it to be.

 This easy lemon bread recipe makes it simple to enjoy the best lemon loaf you have ever had.

-It goes great with a hot cup of coffee, or you could also try one of these great serving ideas:
+You could also try one of these great serving ideas!

 - Try this warm loaf with a dollop of whipped cream for a creamier taste.

 - Having a coffee or tea with your best friends?
 Add some colorful sprinkles to the top for a more festive look.